open-rmf/crossflow/handbook/src/branching.md

 to the supermarket and bring back an apple to send to the kitchen.
-The context of the workflow is enough for us to know that we need to pick up an apple from the supermarket (this information could be embedded in the service configuration), so a trigger is sufficient to activate that service.
+The context of the workflow is enough for us to know that we need to pick up an apple from the supermarket (this information could be embedded in the service configuration), so a trigger with no message data is sufficient to activate that service.

 > [!NOTE]
 > If you have a custom enum type that you would like to use for forking, we have